Haneef89/Faculty-Feedback-Portal/README.md

 Faculty Feedback portal is an intranet  AJAX based application that is used to collect feedback from students on mentor’s performance.

-Using this feedback portal, it is easy to schedule, organize and generate reports.
+Using this feedback portal, we can be able to schedule, organize and generate reports.

 This web application is made using